Lautaro's agent confirms talks with 'many clubs' amid Barcelona and Real Madrid interest | Goal.com

 "We talked to many people, however, nothing more happened.
 For now, those who call me are not club leaders.
 There is nothing formal or serious.

 "His constant growth has meant that the best teams in the world watch him carefully.
-We hope that his work will be rewarded as it deserves."
+We hope that his work will be rewarded as it deserves to be."

-Lautaro has found the back of the net 11 times in Serie A to help Inter be a contender for the championship - as they sit one point behind leaders Juventus after 26 games played.
+Lautaro has found the back of the net 11 times in Serie A as Inter challenged at the top of the table, although they have now fallen nine points behind leaders Juventus.

 He also impressed on the European stage - scoring five goals in six Champions League matches - but he wasn't able to prevent the Nerazzurri crashing out of the group stage and into the Europa League.